Dignity For All Students Act (DASA)

 Preventing and Addressing Bias-Based Harassment in Schools

-The new law includes provisions that will alter reporting, codes of conduct, professional development, and classroom instruction.
+The law includes provisions that will alter reporting, codes of conduct, professional development, and classroom instruction.

 What is DASA?